NESTED

 Global Configuration

-Instead of adding the annotation to each function, you can enable nested JSON globally via configuration:
+Instead of adding the annotation to each endpoint, you can enable nested JSON globally via configuration.
+Each endpoint source has its own independent setting:

 json